Gather around the campfire y’all – we’re going to be talking about acoustic guitars for beginners.

 Here is a brief overview of what tonewoods are commonly used on acoustic guitars:

 Spruce is one of the most popular woods for acoustic guitar tops (the side with the soundhole), with many different genuses being used.
 Characteristically, spruce is very rigid and light – traits that make it ideal for tops as this supplies direct and clear tones.
-As such spruce-topped guitars are generally favoured by strummers and singer-songwriters, though many finger-stylist also find great affinity with this tonewood as well.
+As such spruce-topped guitars are generally favoured by strummers and singer-songwriters, though many finger-stylists also find great affinity with this tonewood as well.

 Like spruce, cedar is another light and rigid tonewood commonly used for acoustic tops.
 However, instead of the clarity and highs you’d get with the former, cedar dishes out a balanced and warm tone.
 This sonic profile together with its quick response makes cedar an ideal choice for fingerpickers or flat-pickers looking for chunky single notes.

 Mahogany is a pretty interesting wood.
 In fact, it is one of the only wood types that is used as the top and the backs and sides of the acoustic guitar.
-As a top wood, mahogany produces a punchy tone reminiscent of older vintage guitars from the delta blues era.
+As a top wood, mahogany produces a punchy tone reminiscent of older vintage guitars from the Delta Blues era.
 This is due to its higher density in comparison to the other top woods we’ve mentioned above.

 However, when used for the backs and sides, mahogany (in comparison to the other woods we’ll describe below) has a higher response rate – resulting in a sound with rich overtones, deep lows, and warm highs.

 Here’s a wood that is even commonly seen on electric guitars.
 Maple is as utilitarian as it is exotic, owing to its immense stability and eye-catching grain.
 This popular wood tends to be really dense and heavy so it isn’t an ideal candidate for an acoustic top.
 However, due to these characteristics, maple is almost exclusively used on the backs and sides.
 Tonally, maple contributes to the high-frequencies and attack of the acoustic, paving the way for the tonal qualities of any given acoustic’s top to shine through.
-Whether you aspire to be a strummer or fingerpicker, you’ll enjoy what this hardwood will bring to the table.
+Whether you aspire to be a strummer or finger picker, you’ll enjoy what this hardwood will bring to the table.

 The last tonewood we will cover in our beginner’s guide, rosewood is known best as the premier wood for fretboards and acoustic back and sides.
 While relatively dense, this dark wood has a complex bottom end with a broad range of overtones.
-Due to this, you’ll usually see this wood paired up with a spruce top to really get that high fidelity sound that you’ll hear on pristine acoustic guitars.
+Due to this, you’ll usually see this wood paired up with a spruce top to really get that high-fidelity sound that you’ll hear on pristine acoustic guitars.

 How much should you be spending on an acoustic guitar for beginners?